Ultrastrong coupling regimes of light-matter interaction: Physics of the ultrastrong coupling regime

 \subsection{Dissipation in the ultrastrong coupling regime}

 Dissipation, decay or decoherence rates are natural scales that appear in various platforms of quantum information processing due to the coupling of qubits to any external degrees of freedom.
-The first study of dissipation in the USC regime \cite{DeLiberato2009} used the second-order time-convolutionless projection operator method (TCPOM).
+The first study of dissipation in the USC regime \cite{DeLiberato2009} used the second-order time-convolutionless projection operator method.
 In later work, an equivalent method was found by projecting the master equation in the dressed-state basis~\cite{Beaudoin2011}.
 Using either technique, modifications of the standard quantum optics master equation were obtained which do not display unphysical effects when the USC regime is reached.

 Here, we follow the master equation projection method \cite{Beaudoin2011} to obtain a suitable description of the system dynamics in the dissipative QRM, valid in the Bloch-Siegert regime (perturbative USC).
-The standard (Lindblad) form of the master equation at $T=0$ looks
+The standard (Lindblad) form of the master equation at zero temperature $T=0$ is given by